Thank you to our partners:

 Information:

-For more information please send your question or special request by sending an email to education@lansingjuneteenthcelebration.org.
-(This presentation is not sponsored by the Capital Area District Libraries.
-Library staff cannot assist with contest detail questions.)
+For more information please send your question or special request by email to education@lansingjuneteenthcelebration.org.

 Please read contest details and rules thoroughly before submitting your entry.